O957/O957/decisions/uv.md

 Porting Over From UV To Poetry:

+* Install `uv` (see above) and navigate to the target repository.
-* Skip the next two steps if `poetry` is less than version 2.0.
+* Skip the next two steps if the `poetry` version is less than version 2.0.
 * Check to see if the following is in `pyproject.toml`; if the lines are not present[^more], add them:

 ```yaml